-The Task-Based Group consists of Ron Salole, Ken Warren, Kenji Izawa, Rachid El Bejjet, John Verrinder
+The Task-Based Group consists of Rachid El Bejjet, Kenji Izawa, Rod Monette, Angela Ryan

 Objective(s) of project

-The project will explore issues with the current definition of Government Business Enterprises (GBEs) and will consider whether the current accounting requirements are adequate.
+The project explores issues with the current definition of Government Business Enterprises (GBEs) and considers whether the current accounting requirements are appropriate.
 The initial output will be either a Consultation Paper or an Exposure Draft.
 The ultimate output may be revisions to existing IPSASs.

 The project will assess the existing definition and accounting treatment of GBEs and determine whether any changes to the current definition are needed.
 In addition there is a need to consider whether guidelines for the disclosure of non-financial information by GBEs are needed in light of the enhanced accountability focus in the public sector.
 The project will also explore differences between the definition of GBEs for accounting purposes and public corporations in statistical reporting guidelines.